OmarKhaled-00/JS/1- Introduction/readme.md

  - 3- JavaScript follows the syntax and structure of the C programming language.
 Thus, it is a structured programming language.
  - 4- It is a case-sensitive language.
  - 5- All popular web browsers support JavaScript as they provide built-in execution environments.
+ - 6- JavaScript borrows most of its syntax from Java, C, and C++, but it has also been influenced by Awk, Perl, and Python.

 ----